Stiffkey Blue Colour Palette Designs

 1st Fabulous Colour Combination

 Talk about a fabulous paint palette!
-This combination with the featured Stiffkey Blue by Farrow & Ball would make for quite a dramatic look.
+This combination of colours with the featured Stiffkey Blue by Farrow & Ball would make for quite a dramatic look.
 Bold, and beautiful.

 These three colour tones look stunning together, a real rich, luxe feel.

 Am I suggesting you need to use all three of these paint colours in one space?
 Not necessarily.
 The idea is to use them to guide and inspire you for pulling together an entire interior design palette.

 Here are two lovely fabrics that tie into our colour combination wonderfully.
 The one on the left is from JF Fabrics – pattern Parlor – and would look so great as drapery.

 The second fabric on the right is also a JF Fabric, pattern code AW-ZINIO, from the Ashley Wilde designs collection.
 It has a beautiful purple tone and a lovely greeny-yellow that is very similar to the Churlish Green.
 An accent pillow in this fabric would look so great on a dark gray sofa or chair.

 If we bring the colour combination into a kitchen design for the same home, I found a Cambria counter called Newport that would tie in nicely and keep the flow going from the living room.
 You aren’t limited to using the fabrics only in the living room, but you could incorporate them into your kitchen space as well on a bench seat or a window valence.

 To top off the look I found this striking pull from Richelieu that looks amazing with the colours and materials in this palette.
 Imagine kitchen cabinetry painted in Stiffkey Blue with these pulls…absolutely gorgeous!

 Make sure to watch the video to see a few more elements I selected for this palette, including a white picket tile that I used in my own bathroom remodel.